DrJuanFraustoSolis/GRSA2/README.md

 README

+# GRSA-TBM

+The GRSA-TBM is a methodology that works with a family Golden Ratio Simulated Annealing (GRSA) algorithms and template based modeling (TBM).
+The family of GRSA are:
+GRSA0 = Simulated Annealing
+GRSA1 = Golden Ratio Simulated Annealing
+GRSAE = Golden Ratio Simulated Annealing Evolutionary GRSA2 = Golden RAtio Simulated Annealing with CRO

+The Templates in TBM are built with:
+Secondary structure prediction by PSIPRED and PSI-BLAST Torsion angles prediction by SPINE-X
+********************++++
+The Psipred can be download in: http://bioinfadmin.cs.ucl.ac.uk/downloads/psipred/ The SPINE-X can be download in: https://sparks-lab.org/downloads/ The template are saved in a file (*.var);
+************************************
+1. Installation.

+To install the GRSA algorithms you need fortran 90 and an operating system with linux.
+GRSA algorithms come per folder for each one which contains the SMMP package, inside the each folder there is a makefile needed you compile the SMMP.

+In the linux terminal you enter the file path, for example cd home/user/GRSA-master.
+Then in the terminal type make clean, this instruction cleans the object files.
+Next in terminal type make, this create the new object files.

+For each GRSA algorithm you need to do the make clean and make, in order to install the program.

+2. Configuration.

+The EXAMPLES folder contains the a sequence file (1in3.seq) and template file (1in3.var) for each algorithm, this files are necessary to run the program with the instance 1in3.
+The instance parameters are in sa.f, grsa.f, grsae.f, and grsa2.f for each algorithm.

+3. Run algorithm.

+For run the algorithm program you need type ./smmp in the linux terminal.
+example: ~/GRSA-master$ ./smmp

+The program will start to run and show the energy with its respective temperature until the execution is finished.

+4. Output files

+Threedimensional structure: performs the prediction of the three-dimensional structure in a *.pdb format

+The Energy of the structure: contains the energy of prediction of the three-dimensional structure in *.txt format

+5. Troubleshooting
+For any problem you can contact juan.paulosh@gmail.com

 The GRSA2 package is This software is the Golden Ratio Simulated Annealing 2 (GRSA2).
 It is based on the SMMP package.
 The GRSA2 software is based on the Golden Ratio simulated annealing and chemical reaction optimization algorithms described in the next papers: